mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 The three Cs of good writing are writing clearly, concisely, and consistently.

-- **Clear:** Ensure that your writing is clear and simple.
+- **Clear**: Ensure that your writing is clear and simple.
 In general, use active voice and unambiguous pronouns.
 Write short sentences, sticking to one idea per sentence.
 Define new terms, keeping the target audience in, before using them.
-- **Concise:** When writing any document, it's important to know how much to say.
+- **Concise**: When writing any document, it's important to know how much to say.
 If you provide excessive detail, the page becomes tedious to read and it will rarely be used.
-- **Consistent:** Ensure you use the same verbiage consistently throughout the page and across multiple pages.
+- **Consistent**: Ensure you use the same verbiage consistently throughout the page and across multiple pages.

-TBD: Provide enough quality material for search engines to adequately analyze and rank the page.
-To learn more about this, see [How to write for SEO on MDN](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Howto/Write_for_SEO). <!-- content and link to be revisited -->

-### Consider the length of the article

-Overly-short content pages are hard to find.
-If a page is "thin"—that is, the content is too short—it may not be indexed properly (or at all) by search engines.
-As a guiding principle, the body text should be at least 250–300 words.
-Don't artificially inflate a page, but treat this guideline as a minimum target length when possible.

 ### Include relevant examples